rdpackages/rdrobust/README.md

 - _Fall 2016 new features include_: (i) major speed improvements; (ii) covariate-adjusted bandwidth selection, point estimation, and robust inference; (iii) cluster-robust bandwidth selection, point estimation, and robust inference; (iv) weighted global polynomial fits and pointwise confidence bands for RD plots; and (v) several new bandwidths selectors (e.g., different bandwidths for control and treatment groups, coverage error optimal bandwidths, and optimal bandwidths for fuzzy designs).

-- _Winter 2020 new features include_: (i) discrete running variable checks and adjustments; (ii) bandwidth selection adjustments for too few mass points in and/or overshooting of the support of the running variable; (iii) RD Plots with additional covariates plotted at their mean (previously the package set additional covariates at zero); (iv) automatic removal of co-linear additional covariates; (v) turn on/off standardization of variables (which may lead to small numerical/rounding discrepancies with prior versions); and (vi) <font face="courier new, monospace">rdplot</font> output using <font face="courier new, monospace">ggplot2</font> in <font face="courier new, monospace">R</font>.
+- _Winter 2020 new features include_: (i) discrete running variable checks and adjustments; (ii) bandwidth selection adjustments for too few mass points in and/or overshooting of the support of the running variable; (iii) RD Plots with additional covariates plotted at their mean (previously the package set additional covariates at zero); (iv) automatic removal of co-linear additional covariates; (v) turn on/off standardization of variables (which may lead to small numerical/rounding discrepancies with prior versions); and (vi) rdplot output using ggplot2 in R.

 ## Stata Implementation